 Today brass hardware is still the standard.
 Your hardware may be nickel, antique, or oil rubbed, but the best hardware is always solid brass underneath whatever finish you have chosen.

-Our antique brass hardware is finished by hand using our own special process.
-Each process we have been refining and improving since about 1936.
+Our antique brass hardware is finished by hand using our own special process which we have been refining and improving since about 1936.
 We can’t tell you for sure, but we strongly suspect we have been making polished unlacquered brass into antique brass for longer than anyone else anywhere.
 The result is a beautiful warm brown shade that works in almost any setting.